yibocat/axisfuzzy/doc/extension/extension_en.md

   - `@batch_extension`: Used for batch registration of multiple functions, facilitating management.
 - injection_type supports:
   - instance_method: injected as a dispatched instance method.
-  - top_level_function: injected into fuzzlab module namespace.
+  - top_level_function: injected into axisfuzzy module namespace.
   - both: combines the above two.
   - instance_property (NEW): injected as a lazily evaluated dispatched @property (read‑only).
     - Used for lightweight computed features (e.g. score, acc, ind).